ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     More deacriptive lines<br>
     %theNameOfTheScript%<br>

 Each scenario is packaged this way.
 I call it wrappered Dealer Code.
-The ` ` and everything outside of the ...` `... is the wrapper.
+The backticks and everything outside of the ...backticks... is the wrapper.
 There is a separate file for each scenario.
 These are all in the root directory of my [CTRL-Click to check out the Practice Bidding Scenarios GitHub repository](https://github.com/ADavidBailey/Practice-Bidding-Scenarios/tree/main).
-It ain't pretty.
+For brevity, I'll use the acronym, PBS, for the root directory.
+The content isn't pretty -- it evolved rather than planned.
 The filenames beginning with Dealer or Gavin are wrappered Dealer code.
 And, I apologize for the awful names with spaces and special characters.